 python hello.py &>/dev/null # stdout and stderr to (null)

-echo "$0: warning: too many users" >&2 # print diagnostic message to stderr
+echo "$0: warning: too many users" >&2 # print diagnostic message to stderrpython hello.py < foo.txt # feed foo.txt to stdin for python

-diff &lt;(ls -r) &lt;(ls) # Compare two stdout without files
+diff <(ls -r) <(ls) # Compare two stdout without filesInspecting commands

 command -V cd

-#=&gt; "cd is a function/alias/whatever"
+#=> "cd is a function/alias/whatever"Trap errors

-trap 'echo Error at about $LINENO' ERR
+trap 'echo Error at about $LINENO' ERRor

 traperr() {